Financial Sustainability Advisory Task Force

-The FSAT will, guided by the direction of the co-chairs, review PASSHE Policy and Procedure/Standard Number 2019-40, the Clarion University’s draft Financial Sustainability Plan, and make recommendations, which will drive the development of our university’s restructured Financial Sustainability Draft Plan.
+The FSAT will, guided by the direction of the co-chairs, review PASSHE Policy and Procedure/Standard Number 2019-40, the PennWest Clarion’s draft Financial Sustainability Plan, and make recommendations, which will drive the development of our university’s restructured Financial Sustainability Draft Plan.
 These recommendations will inform the final Financial Sustainability Plan due to PASSHE this coming September.

 The FSAT will review financial data, staffing levels, academic program enrollment, our STEP-UP enrollment plan, our Truth North Initiative recommendations and other relevant materials as guiding documents that lay the foundation for FSAT work.

 The FSAT will keep the campus community informed of progress, provide transparency and facilitate input from across the institution and to our many stakeholders.

 Group No. 1 New Revenue Streams